Westminster's Centre for Research and Education in Arts and Media

-The Centre for Research and Education in Arts and Media (CREAM) is a research centre based at the University of Westminster in London, United Kingdom.
+The Centre for Research and Education in Arts and Media (CREAM) is a research centre based at the University of Westminster in London, England.
 The institution focuses on practice-based, critical, and theoretical research across the visual and creative arts, including film, photography, music, fashion, fine art, and media.

 CREAM hosts a number of specialist research centres and initiatives, including DocWest, the International Centre for Documentary and Experimental Film, and Ambika P3, a large-scale exhibition and performance venue.